Socrates Upsets the Status Quo

 In the previous post, we saw that there were real and contrived reasons for why Socrates was brought to trial.
 Even though he was implicated in support of the previous tyrannical regime, he probably would have been fine if he had kept his head down and stayed under the radar.
 But he did just the opposite.

 He became a real irritant in Athens by asking the deeper questions of truth that nobody was asking, thus exposing the ignorance of the common people—and even, more importantly, of the rulers themselves.1 So when Socrates questioned the youth of the city about the nature of justice, not only did they realize that they did not know, but the youth started to realize that the rulers of Athens didn’t know either.
-This went for the common people as well since they started to realize the same about their rulers.
+Eventually, the awareness of the deficiencies of the rulers of Athens would becone widespread.
+There ignorance would be exposed.

 Imagine the family of a politician sitting, eating dinner in the evening and the politician’s son starts to ask him about the nature of justice.
 The politician gives some superficial answer which does not satisfy the youth, since, earlier that day, he had been talking with Socrates.
 And then the youth says, “Well, Socrates told us….”
 After a while, this would start to wear thin.
 The rulers of Athens could not afford to have the youth and the common people questioning their competence—thus the charge of “corrupting the youth.”